janberges/elphmod/examples/projwfc/README.md

-# Projections onto (pseudo)atomic orbitals
+# Projected band structure of graphene

 This example shows how to

-* calculate projected band structures with Quantum ESPRESSO,
+* calculate projections onto (pseudo)atomic orbitals with QE,
 * plot (and label) the data in *atomic_proj.xml* as fatbands.